aditya-2k23/store-it/README.md

 # StoreIt - A simple file storage system

-A storage management and file sharing platform that lets users effortlessly upload, organize, and share files.
+A storage management and file-sharing platform that lets users effortlessly upload, organize, and share files.
 Built with Next.js, Appwrite, and Tailwind CSS.

-See the app live at [store-it.vercel.app](https://store-it.vercel.app/). <!-- Change this -->
+See the app live at [store-it-aditya-2k23s-projects.vercel.app](https://store-it-aditya-2k23s-projects.vercel.app/).

 ## Table of Contents